Bio2Fi/bio2fi.github.io/_pages/members.md

 ## The BioFi Network

-The interactive figure below depicts some of the collaborations (lines) among the members (light blue) of the BioFI network (dark blue).
-Orange dots represent a subset of external collaborators.
+The interactive figure below depicts some of the collaborations (lines) among the members of the BioFI network (blue circles) and some of their extental collaborators (orange circles).